-The second survey at the end the year will focus on any issues that arose over the course of the intervention year: how well the approach worked overall, support, views of what worked well and what did not work so well.
+The survey will be repeated with teaching staff among the second cohort of 7 intervention schools towards the end of the second year and follow-up telephone interviews targeted at SfA Coordinators and Year 1 teachers in each of the schools.
+These will focus on any issues that arose over the course of the intervention year: how well the approach worked overall, views of what worked well and what did not work so well.

-All responses to on-line surveys will be hosted by the on-line questionnaire provider Questback, which Queen's University has an account and technical support for.
-Questback has been used by the CEE to conduct on-line evaluations of this kind through other research projects.
+All responses to on-line surveys will be hosted by the on-line questionnaire provider Questback.
+Questback has been used by the CESI to conduct on-line evaluations of this kind in other research projects.
 Response rates would be maximised by follow-up telephone calls to any non-respondents, who would be encouraged to complete the questionnaire by phone.
 Using this method in previous studies we have achieved up to 100% response rates.
 Closed questions will be analysed using descriptive statistics and open questions will be thematically coded.

-3.2 Observations and in-depth interviews
+3.1 Observations and in-depth interviews